CLT for generalized patterned random matrices: a unified approach: LES for independent entries

 \section{\bf \textbf{LES for independent entries}}

-In this section, we present a unified technique to derive the limiting moment sequence of the LES of any symmetric generalized patterned random matrix and any monomial test function.
-In Section \ref{sec:gen+setup_ind}, we provide a unified technique to deal with the limiting moment sequence for LES of any generalized patterned random matrix.
-In Sections \ref{subsec:even_p}, \ref{subsec:odd_p} and \ref{sec:LES_nestlink+ind}, we prove Theorems \ref{thm:unified_moments_p_even}, \ref{thm:unified_moments_p_odd} and \ref{thm: always normal}, respectively.
+In this section, we present a unified technique to derive the limiting moment sequence of the LES of any symmetric generalized patterned random matrix for monomial test functions.
+In Section \ref{sec:gen+setup_ind}, we sketch a unified technique used to deal with the limiting moment sequence of the LES of generalized patterned random matrices and in Section \ref{subsec:even_p}, we prove Theorems \ref{thm:converg_LES_even} and \ref{thm:unified_moments_p_even}.
+Finally, in Sections \ref{subsec:odd_p} and \ref{sec:LES_nestlink+ind}, we prove Theorems \ref{thm:unified_moments_p_odd} and \ref{thm: always normal}, respectively.